articles

 My Windows 10 eARC Experience with Sonos Beam Gen 2

-Recently I attempted to upgrade my 2.1 Aego M (discontinued) analog sound system to a 5.1 digital sound system Sonos Beam Gen 2 + Sub + a pair of Era 100s.
+Recently I upgraded my 2.1 Aego M (discontinued) analog sound system to a 5.1 digital sound system Sonos Beam Gen 2 + Sub for deep bass + a pair of Era 100s for surrounds.

 It came with a a lot of surprising problems.